 Merge Art and Technology to Create and Deliver Impactful Design

-The BFA in Emerging Media program at UCF combines art, storytelling, and technology to create impactful design and industry standard outcomes.
+The BFA in Emerging Media program — offered by the School of Visual Arts and Design — combines art, storytelling, and technology to create impactful design and industry standard outcomes.
 Your coursework will provide you with a solid foundation in techniques and theory in one of the specialized tracks: Character Animation, Experimental Animation or Graphic Design.

 While taking a wide variety of courses aligning classroom learning with personal and professional goals, you’ll gain a broad understanding of related disciplines, including arts, humanities, and technology, as well as hands-on experience working on real projects.
 Emerging Media graduates are employees at renowned fortune 500, media, design and production companies across the nation.

 The first two years of the degree are spent as an Emerging Media Pending major, taking Common Program Prerequisite courses, along with General Education Program courses, and Basic Level Core requirements.
 Students who are admitted into one of the following tracks must be admitted to UCF before beginning coursework: Students who are admitted into one of the following tracks must be admitted to UCF.

 Character Animation Track

 This track of studies encompasses all aspects of the production process, from story creation to film completion, while working as part of a team.
 You’ll gain first-hand knowledge about tools and industry practices for computer-generated animated filmmaking.
 Upon graduation, you’ll be ready to enter a career in positions such as an animator, modeler, rigger or texture artist in the film, television, streaming or computer game industries.